-Project administrators enable this functionality in Admin Tools and can switch the query at any time during the project.
-After they have been configured, click Input Streams on the Planning > E Breakdown view to Accept/Reject individual items.
+Project administrators enable this functionality in Admin Tools and can switch the guery at any time during the project.
+After they have been configured, click Input Streams on the PLANNING > E Breakdown view to Accept/Reject individual items.

 Stream States